 Amaranth also called Rajgira in Hindi is a gluten-free grain.
 It has been commonly used in Asian Cuisine and especially in India for years.
 It is one of the grains which is allowed and consumed during the fasting/vrat/upvas days in India.

-Amaranth is rich in protein, fiber, and other nutrients.
-It may aid in weight loss due to its high fiber and protein cooked.
+Amaranth is rich in protein, fibre, and other nutrients.
+It may aid in weight loss due to its high fibre and protein cooked.
 It is easy to cook and can be added to a variety of dishes.
 Rajgira or Amaranth chiiki or laddu is a very common snack in India.
 Rajgira Paratha, pakoda, kadhi (Recipe coming up next month), and pancakes are other common recipes using Amaranth.

 How to cook Amaranth

 Rajgira or Amaranth grain needs to be cooked before.
-One can either soak and sprout it which helps in easier digestion.
+One can either soak or sprout it which helps in easier digestion.
 Another option is to pop or puff the Amaranth grains and use them to make different recipes.
-The puffed-up Amaranth grains can be then milled to form a flour.
+The puffed-up Amaranth grains can be then milled to form flour.
 Flour can be used in different recipes.
 The flour also acts as a thickener in soups or stews.

 Puffed up Amaranth can be added to smoothies or your fruit bowls.
 Porridge and bread are other healthier breakfast options using Amaranth.
 Amaranth can easily be puffed up at home.
 Once puffed, the flour can be at home.
-I would be soon coming up with the post on how to do the same.

 Ingredients used in Today’s recipe of Chocolate Puffed Amaranth Bars

 The first main Ingredient is Amaranth, which is naturally gluten-free and I have already detailed it above.